 NDs are trained as general practitioners.
 They can treat acute illnesses like colds, coughs, stomach bugs and flu.
 With chronic health conditions, they work to uncover the obstacles that prevent true health, and then prescribe treatments that assist the body in regaining health.

-> Prior to attending medical school, NDs must have a bachelor’s degree and have taken all prerequisite pre-med courses, similar to that of medical and osteopathic doctors.
+Prior to attending medical school, NDs must have a bachelor’s degree and have taken all prerequisite pre-med courses, similar to that of medical (MD) and osteopathic doctors (DO).

-> The educational process for NDs and MDs is very similar.
+The educational process for NDs and MDs is very similar.
 Both types of medical school (ND and MD) are accredited by the Federal government.
 The first 2 years of school are very similar, with a focus on the basic and clinical sciences such as anatomy, physiology, biochemistry, pathology, pharmacology, lab diagnosis and others.
 The latter 2 years are focused on clinical training in both a clinical and didactic setting.

 Students learn how to perform a comprehensive patient intake with physical exam, asses the patient, order lab work, make a diagnosis, create a treatment plan and then monitor the patient at follow ups.

 The total hours of education received by Naturopathic and

 Medical students is comparable, with ND schools having more hours in some areas